cepdnaclk/e18-4yp-Virtual-Patient-Simulator-for-Skill-Training-in-Dentistry/docs/README.md

 </table>

-Once a student selects a dental case from the interface, the system fetches the case data (such as patient history, examination questions, and dental chart details) from the **Firestore Database** through the backend.
-This data is then displayed to the student in a structured format, guiding them through the **history taking**, **examination**, **investigation**, and **diagnosis** phases.
+Once a student selects a dental case from the interface, the system fetches the case data (such as patient history, examination questions, and dental chart details) from the Firestore Database through the backend.
+This data is then displayed to the student in a structured format, guiding them through the history taking, examination, investigation, and diagnosis phases.

-The **3D model** of the patient dynamically updates based on the selected case’s details (e.g., tooth conditions, dental chart markings).
-Using **Unity WebGL**, the model is rendered directly within the student’s browser, offering real-time interaction and visualization of the dental conditions outlined by the tutor.
+The 3D model of the patient dynamically updates based on the selected case’s details (e.g., tooth conditions, dental chart markings).
+Using Unity WebGL, the model is rendered directly within the student’s browser, offering real-time interaction and visualization of the dental conditions outlined by the tutor.
 Students can rotate, zoom, and interact with the 3D model using virtual dental tools, providing a hands-on learning experience.

 ---